Help yourself by simplifying your small business social media.

 - You can target a 42 year old man who lives within 10 miles of your business and has interest in fishing.

 - You can target a 24-42 year old woman who lives within 25 miles of your business and is interested in family entertainment.

 - You can target teenagers interested in videogames.

 Suddenly, that advertising budget seems like it will stretch a bit longer, doesn’t it?

 So we can serve ads to the people most likely to take advantage of what we’re offering up.
 All at a cost that is madly competitive.

-They key here is that the tactic of “growing your community” is different than that of “growing your business.”
-Community building success is indicated by growth in community size, and an increase in community participation through likes, comments and shares.
+The key here is that the tactic of “growing your community” is different than that of “growing your business.”
+Community building success is indicated by the growth in community size, and an increase in community participation through likes, comments and shares.
+Some people even use Instagram promotional sites that increase engagement on your posts.
+The Small Business Blog has an article about how this can be achieved if you’re interested in learning more.
 Business building success is measured by the business objective.

 Get started with building both your community and your business on social media.
 If you’d like a “>reach out directly; we’d be happy to help.